 This is a common approach, and really isn't novel in any way.
 As I said, this post is mostly for me to document my own research and process.

-It's worth noting that, using the same process I describe below, you can easily containerize data into different encrypted files (e.g., your PGP master key in one, your Bitcoin wallet in another, etc.,).
+It's worth noting that using the same process I describe below you can easily containerize data into different encrypted files (e.g., your PGP master key in one, your Bitcoin wallet in another).
 As long as you aren't re-using passwords, this compartmentalization provides even more security.

 I'm using the Linux Unified Key System (LUKS) for encryption.
 It's easy to use on Linux systems, and well-trusted.
 On the downside, it is not supported on non-Linux systems, namely macOS.
 I don't have a Mac at the moment, though, so that's not currently a problem.

-There are a few things worth being aware of when you create a LUKS block device, which I'll lay out, here.
+There are a few things worth being aware of when you create a LUKS block device, which I'll lay out here.
 LUKS can be confusing to understand at first, especially if you don't have a background in cryptography.
 The ArchLinux wiki has a great ASCII visual that shows how LUKS works (available and used here under the GNU Free Documentation License 1.3+; using a screenshot because the ASCII drawing often breaks):

 When you format something with LUKS, you provide the